Ezwn11/Hello-world/README.md

 # Hello-world
-Here i am new to github trying the tutorial hope it will be good Idk what i am doing amd why
+Here i am new to github trying the tutorial hope it will be good Idk what i am doing and why